-This is an ideal disconnected undercut for thin hair that’s very easy to style.
+This is an ideal men’s disconnected undercut for thin hair that’s easy to style.
 Short-length cuts like this will make it appear fuller and thicker.

-A disconnected undercut for thick hair, if brushed up, offers a voluminous effect that boosts its texture.
+If brushed up, a disconnected undercut for thick hair offers a voluminous effect that boosts its texture.
 It works on both straight and wavy hair texture.

-Give your man bun a disconnected undercut for a clean and fresher style.
+Give your man bun fade a disconnected undercut for a clean and fresher style.

 This textured hair with a mid-fade undercut features a swooping effect to flatter gentlemen with a heart or square face shape.

-This disconnected undercut with side part is blended well into the beard, creating such a suave appearance.
+This disconnected undercut with a side part blended well into the beard, creating a suave appearance.